pmarreck/pachinko/README.md

 If you have a lot of files in your `lib` directory which backport features, fix long-fixed bugs or apply other such behavior changes which are never being followed up on later on, via monkeypatching...
 This gem may be for you!

-The idea is, the Pachinko patch itself checks to see whether it even needs to be applied to your stack to begin with, every time it runs.
-In order to make that happen you sometimes have to come up with a clever on-the-fly "test for relevancy" but once you succeed in doing that, your patch will auto-expire and/or let you know when it's no longer relevant.
+The idea is, the Pachinko patch itself checks to see whether it even needs to be applied to your app stack to begin with, every time it runs.
+In order to make that happen you have to come up with a somewhat clever on-the-fly "test for relevancy" but once you succeed in doing that, your patch will auto-expire and/or let you know when it's no longer relevant.
 Your test for relevancy should ideally check actual behavior and not just the presence/absence of a method or version number.
 That way it can PROVE it is still relevant (or not).

 Pachinko will let you know 3 types of things right in the console when your stack loads: